International Baccalaureate (IB)

 Subjects

 Pupils retain breadth in sixth form by choosing six subjects, which must include their native language and maths.
-However, appropriate specialisation is ensured by choosing any three subjects to study at Higher Level, equivalent to A Levels.
+However, appropriate specialisation is ensured by choosing any three subjects to study at Higher Level, equivalent to A levels.

 All subjects include an element of coursework; the minimum contribution to the final grade is 20%.